-Our reforestation project in the Olokomeji Forest Reserve, in partnership with the International Institute for Tropical Agriculture (IITA) and the Ogun State Ministry of Forestry, demonstrated our dedication to balancing water used in waterstressed regions.
+Our reforestation project in the Olokomeji Forest Reserve, in partnership with the International Institute for Tropical Agriculture (IITA) and the Ogun State Ministry of Forestry, demonstrated our dedication to balancing water used in water-stressed regions.
 With 152,055 trees planted in 2023, our total contribution reached 237,289 trees, making substantial strides toward our goal to plant 600,000 trees on 500 hectares of the forest reserve by 2031.
-In tandem, our commitment to responsible water use is reflected in a reduction in average water consumption from 3.68hl for every hectolitre of beer produced, to 3.53hl/hl of beer produced.
+In tandem, our commitment to responsible water use is reflected in a reduction in average water consumption from 3.68hl for every hectolitre of beer produced, to 3.53 hectoliter per every hectoliter of beer produced.

-2023 Corporate social responsibility and sustainability report (cont'd)
+2023 Corporate Social Responsibility and Sustainability Report (Cont'd)